 5. Physical stress and iodine.

 Your thyroid requires iodine to create its hormones, and certain other chemicals can interfere with the ability of iodine to bind.
 If you have thyroid problems, you should filter your drinking water to reduce chlorine and avoid pre-packaged bread containing bromine.
-Fluoride (in toothpaste) and triclosan (in hand washes) may also affect your thyroid, but you should obviously balance with other health concerns.
+Fluoride (in toothpaste and mouthwash) and triclosan (in hand washes) may also affect your thyroid, but you should obviously balance with other health concerns.

 6. It’s all in your head.